-- develop partnerships between Council and professional organisations working within the Yarra community to achieve shared strategic outcomes; - direct specialised resources to the emerging and specific needs of disadvantaged groups; - develop a positive approach to the resolution of local social issues; - foster the development of healthy and respectful relationships within communities; - develop skills and increase participation in the community: - the purchase of a defibrillator.
+- develop partnerships between Council and professional organisations working within the Yarra community to achieve shared strategic outcomes. - direct specialised resources to the emerging and specific needs of disadvantaged groups. - develop a positive approach to the resolution of local social issues. - foster the development of healthy and respectful relationships within communities. - develop skills and increase participation in the community. - the purchase of a defibrillator.

 Maximum grant: \$10,000.
-Twenty projects were funded for 2021 and the average grant was \$7,750.
+Nineteen projects were funded in 2023 and the average grant was \$7,500.